Measure estimation on a manifold explored by a diffusion process

 \textit{MSC2020 subject classifications:} 60F17, 05C81, 62G07. \\

 \textit{Key words and phrases:} occupation measure, kernel estimator, density estimation, optimal transport, Wasserstein distance, Riemannian geometry.\\

-\textit{Acknowledgements:} We would like to thank Frédéric Rochon for his advice on the differential geometry literature, which helped us to tackle some concepts more efficiently.
+\textit{Acknowledgements:} We would like to thank the anonymous Referees for their valuable comments and questions that help improve our work.
+We also thank Frédéric Rochon for his advice on the differential geometry literature, which helped us to tackle some concepts more efficiently.
 The research of H.G. and D.T.N. is part of the Mathematics for Public Health program funded by the Natural Sciences and Engineering Research Council of Canada (NSERC).
 H.G. is also supported by NSERC discovery grant (RGPIN-2020-07239).
 D.T.N. and V.C.T. are supported by Labex B\'ezout (ANR-10-LABX-58), GdR GeoSto 3477 and by the European Union (ERC-AdG SINGER-101054787).